 Do you have a person that inspires you to make?

 There are lots of people that continue to inspire me.
 Sometimes it’s their ideas, their determination, their passion, their drive, their energy, their mission, their entrepreneurialism, their attitude, their definiteness of purpose or their courage.

 Why do you think it’s important to organise events such as ‘Girls into Coding’?

-Girls and women are underrepresented in STEM education and careers.
-Events like ‘Girls into Coding’ can empower girls to explore STEM activities, and help them to become more familiar with and comfortable in tech environments.
+Girls and women are underrepresented in STEAM education and careers.
+Events like ‘Girls into Coding’ can empower girls to explore STEAM activities, and help them to become more familiar with and comfortable in tech environments.
 I believe that this type of event can encourage more girl involvement in tech.